 - Walking in a Winter Wonderland by Richard B. Smith, Felix Bernard, and Tim Hopgood

 How about you?
 What are your favorite winter activities for kids?
-Something from this list or something different?
-Please share in the comments!
+We’d love to hear about it below in the comments!

 Pin It for Later